BitcoinDesign/Guide/guide/how-it-works/human-readable-addresses.md

 ## [Paynyms](http://paynym.is)

-This approach relies on a single directory provider which maps a human readable name with a [BIP-47](https://github.com/bitcoin/bips/blob/master/bip-0047.mediawiki) payment code.
-Having a single provider allows for the omission of the global part, in this case "my.paynym.is/username" and users can simply be referred to by their usernames.
-However, it is not recommended due to the problem of centralization and no alternative providers.
+This approach relies on a single directory provider, which maps a human readable name with a [BIP-47](https://github.com/bitcoin/bips/blob/master/bip-0047.mediawiki) payment code.
+Having a single provider allows for the omission of the global part, in this case *"my.paynym.is/<span class="-green">username</span>"* and users can simply be referred to by their usernames.
+The directory code is not open-source.

 ---